mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 apiRef.current.updateRows([{ id: 1, _action: 'delete' }]);
 ```

+### Throttling grid update

+If you have high frequency updates, but you want to keep good performances, you can pass set the `throttleRowsMs` prop to define the maximum update frequency.
+When receiving updates more frequent than this threshold, the Grid will wait before applying the new values to avoid triggering heavy work too many times.

+The following demo updates the rows every 10ms but only apply them to the Grid every 500ms.

+{{"demo": "pages/components/data-grid/rows/ThrottledRowsGrid.js", "bg": "inline"}}

 ## Row height

 By default, the rows have a height of 52 pixels.